GizzardGobbler/image-classification-py/README.md

 ```
 ## Set Up

-You must change the string 'PATH TO DATA SET' on lines 79 and 83 to the path were the project folder was saved.
+You must change the string 'PATH TO DATA SET' on lines 79 and 83 to the path inside of the project folder.

 ```
 # Sets location of training data